 As we practice IBC we actually “give up” in a way where we genuinely, wholeheartedly, and honestly stop working against ourselves.
 We finally end the self-sustainment and self-enhancement of our own suffering.
 This “giving up” is a giving up that allows for profound space to manifest in our lives.
 An exquisite space that finally allows for life, clarity, compassion, spontaneity, efficiency, action, connection and understanding to now become the natural radiating essence of our minds.
 In this way, we can slowly and gently continue to “give up” in a way in which our apparent darkness will end up becoming the same space where infinite light naturally and spontaneously joins who we truly are.

 Dr. Pedro Cortina is the Managing Partner at the Innerland Institute www.innerland.com.
 He is an author, speaker, counselor, facilitator, trainer, transformation specialist and leadership consultant.
 He is the author of Curflexion: Living the Infinite Space of Being, a guide for moving away from our underlying human experience of separation and unfulfillment.

 We specialize in working within the grounding realm of individuals, teams and organizations.
 This is the space where intangible internal impediments such as defeating beliefs, assumptions, mindset, preconceptions and blind spots can seriously get in the way of our passion, purpose, and direction.

 Our approach is tailored considering the nature and complexity of each situation.
-Our methodologies are based on profoundly effective and proven approaches of inquiry and facilitation such as The Work of Byron Katie and Philosophical Counseling.
-Our objective is to transform any impediment into a clear opportunity, with a clear course of action.
+Our methodologies are based on profoundly effective and proven Inquiry-Based Solutions Our objective is to transform any impediment into a clear opportunity, with a clear course of action.